devxschool/CucumberFall2020/target/classes/CucumberNotes.md

 to map those gherkin steps to a java code Cucumber uses step definitons.

 Step definition is a java glue code which maps to a corresponding feature file step.

+###Best Practices (Designing Dynamic Steps)
+1. Design step defs in a dynamic way so that the same step can be reused so many time for the same action but the test data should be parameterized. use Strings, doubles, chars.

+2. If there are pre conditions steps repeating in every scenarios within a feature we should use Background.
+Helps us avoid repeation.
+Steps in Background will run before every scenario of the Feature file.

+3. If there multiple test scenarios that are performing the same exact test with different test data.
+Use Scenario Outlines with Example table. each row in an example table represents one scenario..
+This Helps putting